kiefinger/docker-iac/README.md

-# docker-ipc
+# docker-iac
-docker inter process communication (IPC)
+docker inter application communication (IAC)

-This project is used to evaluate approaches of how to communicate between processes running in a docker environment.
+This project is used to evaluate approaches of how to communicate between application running in a docker environment.

 ## Getting Started